Skip to content

 • Excellent indie / surf / alternative platform

-The JMK-90 is the closest thing to a traditional Jazzmaster-style experience in kit form.
+The JMK-90 is one of the closest things to a traditional Jazzmaster-style experience in DIY kit form.

-If you want wide, expressive single-coil tone with character and presence, this one stands out.
+If you want wide, expressive single-coil tones with vintage-inspired offset character,

 Best For: Indie rock, surf, alternative players who want vintage offset vibes.